Skip to main content

 Azure DevOps ALM Connection tab in ALM Connections.

-On the Connection screen you need to do the following:
+On the Connection tab you need to do the following:

-• Enter the URL to your ADO instance
+• Enter the Instance URL: Base URL to your ADO instance

-• Enter a Username + PAT token for a designated ADO User Account.
-We highly recommend an ADO Service User account.
+• Enter a Username + PAT: For the designated ADO Service User Account.

-Note: Authentication against ADO is currently done via a PAT (Personal Access Token).
-It requires an ADO User Account with Read, Write & Manage permission on Work Items (PBIs).
+Note: Authentication to ADO is currently via a Personal Access Token (PAT).
+It requires the ADO User Account to have Read, Write & Manage permission on Work Items (PBIs).

-Check this page on how to obtain the PAT of an ADO account: Obtain PAT
+How to obtain the PAT for your ADO account: Obtain PAT

 [ADO] Project tab